PyPSA/PyPSA/doc/optimal_power_flow.rst

   >>> n.optimize.solve_model()

 By following this workflow, you can create and modify optimization problems with custom constraints that better represent your specific requirements and scenarios using PyPSA and Linopy.

+Note that alternatively the `extra_functionality` argument can be used in the `optimize` function to add custom functions to the optimization problem.
+The function is called after the model is created and before it is solved.
+It takes the network and the snapshots as arguments.
+However, for ease of use, we recommend using the workflow described above.

 Further examples can be found in the examples section of the PyPSA documentation and in the `Linopy documentation <https://linopy.readthedocs.io/en/latest/>`_.